How to Get Better Gas Mileage

 • Check your tire pressure.
 Making sure your vehicle's tires are set to the recommended pressure can increase fuel economy by as much as 3.3 percent.

 • Breathe easy.
-Next time you get your oil changed, have the air filter checked as well.
+Next time you get your oil changed, have the air filters checked as well.
 Replacing a dirty air filter with a clean one can save up to 10 percent on fuel costs.

 • Make sure your vehicle is in top running order.
 Read your owner's manual and follow the manufacturer's recommended maintenance schedule.
-If it's time for a tune up, do it and you can realize up to a 4.1 percent increase in fuel economy.
+If it's time for a tune up, do it and you can realize up to a 4.1 percent increase in fuel efficiency.

 • Buy the right gas.
 Your owner's manual will list the correct octane gasoline you should use for your vehicle.
 Purchase whatever is recommended and no more.
 Premium-grade fuel is more costly and won't improve economy in vehicles designed to run on regular.